 Please pay attention, though.
 The overall solution requires the combination of all of these individual solutions.
 Not only do you need them all, but you can’t skip any of them if you want to record crystal clear vocals.

 Any quality discussion concerning this topic should start with the question, “What is sibilance in audio?” and directly lead into “How to get rid of sibilance,” and the same goes for plosives.
 Let’s cover both.

 We already talked about the laymen’s version which is the booms and hisses that sneak into recordings due to certain syllables being spoken.
 Let’s dig into the technical side of this question now.

-Both sibilance and plosives are the result of an increased amount of air being pushed out of the lungs, vocal cords, and mouth at a stronger amplitude.
+Both plosives and sibilance in audio are the result of an increased amount of air being pushed out of the lungs, vocal cords, and mouth at a stronger amplitude.
 This happens due to the shape the mouth has to take before speaking these syllables.
 Try it out yourself.

 The main culprits are: